Header Banner

-How To: Use aspirin in unusual ways
+How to Use aspirin in unusual ways

-Use aspirin in unusual ways
+"How to Use aspirin in unusual ways" cover image

 Don't wait for your next headache to pull out that bottle of aspirin.
 Aspirin can be used as a topical home remedy for some medical problems, and as a handy fix to remove stain, keep your flowers fresh and even start a car battery.